 Lightspeed Restaurant is not just for restaurants – its features suit cafés too.

-There used to be a monthly plan, but Lightspeed now only offers an annual contract and a choice of two plans: Essentials or Premium.
+There used to be a monthly plan, but Lightspeed now only offers an annual contract and a choice of three plans: Basic, Core and Pro.

-Plans include the built-in Lightspeed Payments system with specific card machines provided by Lightspeed.
-The system used to integrate with other card machines, but not any more.
+Plans include the Lightspeed Payments system with specific card machines provided by Lightspeed.
+The platform used to integrate with other card machines, but not any more.

 Lightspeed Restaurant costs